Chris Watton

-Christopher Lee Watton (born October 6, 1977) is a former American football offensive lineman for the Colorado Crush of the Arena Football League.
+Christopher Lee Watton (born October 6, 1977) is an American former football offensive lineman for the Colorado Crush of the Arena Football League (AFL).

 High school years

 Watton attended Foley High School in Foley, Alabama and was a student and played football, basketball, track, and baseball.
 As a senior football player, Watton was an All-County selection, an All-Region selection, and an All-State selection.